dispersionlab/gitShow5/score5.md

 ## Score:

 This is a new repo, so the score hasn't been written yet...
 See the file *markdown_examples.md* for help with formatting in markdown, including embedding images, links, tables, etc.
+This score is about word poetry sonified as energy